henslers/z652lewismss/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="header,jpg" %}
+{% include feature/jumbotron.html objectid="header.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About GitHub CollectionBuilder" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Project;About GitHub CollectionBuilder" %}

 ## About the Collection